Terms & Conditions

 The Contract does not confer any rights on any person or party (other than the parties to the Contract and, where applicable, their successors and permitted assigns) under the Contracts (Rights of Third Parties) Act 1999.

-24.1 Any notice required to be given under the Contract shall be in writing and shall be delivered by hand or sent by prepaid first-class post or recorded delivery post to the other party at its address set out in the Order Form, or such other address as may have been notified by that party for such purposes, or sent by fax to the other party’s main fax number.
+24.1 Any notice required to be given under the Contract shall be in writing and shall be delivered by hand or sent by prepaid first-class post or recorded delivery post to the other party at its address set out in the Order Form, or such other address as may have been notified by that party for such purposes, or sent by email to the other party’s given email address on record.

 24.2 A notice delivered by hand shall be considered to have been received when delivered (or if delivery is not in business hours, at 9 am on the first Business Day following delivery).
 A correctly addressed notice sent by prepaid first-class post or recorded delivery post shall be considered to have been received at the time at which it would have been delivered in the normal course of post.
 A notice sent by fax shall be considered to have been received at the time of transmission (as shown by the timed printout obtained by the sender).